alex-morrisonn/motivation/index.md

 ## 🧘 Ready to Get Motivated?

-Join thousands already using Moti to boost their mindset and stay on track.
+Join thousands already using Motii to boost their mindset and stay on track.

 > 🌅 **Start your mornings right.**
 > 📈 **Stay consistent.**
 > 🌟 **Feel inspired.**

-**Download Moti now and fuel your journey—one quote at a time.**
+**Download Motii now and fuel your journey—one quote at a time.**